excid-io/cracy-self-attestation/questions/conformity_assessment_procedures_annex_7.md

 	- any annexes with relevant details?
 	- info: The certificate and its annexes shall contain all relevant information to allow the conformity of manufactured or developed products with digital elements with the examined type and vulnerability handling processes to be evaluated and to allow for in-service control.
 	- info: Where the type and the vulnerability handling processes do not satisfy the applicable essential cybersecurity requirements set out in Annex I, the notified body shall refuse to issue an EU-type examination certificate and shall inform the applicant accordingly, giving detailed reasons for its refusal.
 - **Monitoring of State-of-the-Art Changes**: The notified body monitor changes in the **state of the art** that might affect the compliance of your approved type or vulnerability handling processes?
-Are you aware that if such changes arise, it needs to inform you when **further investigation** is needed
+Are you aware that if such changes arise, it needs to inform you when **further investigation** is needed?
 - **Manufacturer’s Duty to Report Modifications**: Do you inform the notified body of **any modifications** to the approved type or to vulnerability handling processes that may affect:
 	- conformity with Annex I requirements, or
 	- the validity of the certificate?